BC Place Seating Map and Layout Guide

 Upper Level Sections

 The 400 level should suit fans who want a wider view and lower ticket category.
 Upper sideline seats usually read team shape better than upper endline seats.
-BC Place’s roof protects the bowl from heavy rain, which helps upper-level comfort compared with open stadiums.
+BC Place’s roof protects the bowl from heavy rain, which helps upper-level comfort compared with open FIFA World Cup 2026 stadiums.
 Fans who dislike height should compare row location before buying.

 Accessible and Family Seating at BC Place